dpayne/cli-visualizer/README.md

 ## Installing Pre-requisites

 `fftw` and `ncursesw` libraries are required to build.
 Note that ncurses with wide character support is needed.

+An C++ compiler that supports C++14 is also needed.
+On arch linux, the latest g++ or clang++ will work.

 ### Ubuntu